microsoft/onnxruntime/BUILD.md

 ## Build x86
 1. For Windows, just add --x86 argument when launching build.bat
-2. For Linux, it must be built out of a 32 bit os, meanwhile --x86 argument also needs be specified to build.sh
+2. For Linux, it must be built out of a x86 os, --x86 argument also needs be specified to build.sh

 ## Build/Test Flavors for CI